MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/boards/sprint-172-update.md

 ### State transition restriction rules

 After several sprints of private preview, state transition restriction rules are now generally available for all customers.
 This new work item type rule allows you to restrict work items from being moved from one state to another.
 For example, you can restrict Bugs from going from New to Resolved.
-Instead, they must go from New –> Active -> Resolved
+Instead, they must go from New –> Active -> Resolved<br />

 <img src="../../media/172-boards-3-0.png" width="500">